PF-98

 The Type 98 (PF-98) is a 120mm unguided anti-tank rocket system developed by Norinco for the People's Liberation Army as a successor to the Type 65 and Type 78 recoilless guns.
 It is also known by its nickname, "Queen Bee".
-It can be equipped with a firing control system which predicts the future aiming point based on calculations before the rocket fire.
+It can be equipped with a firing control system which can calculate and adjust for projectile drop before the rocket fires.

 Development

 The PLA began to search for a successor for the Type 78 in the 1990s.
 The older, 1950s-era equipment began to show its age.
 The Type 98 was revealed with a garrison unit in Macao in 1999, while some elite units began to receive the weapon after 2000.

 The design makes the accurate delivery of a 120 mm multi-purpose high-explosive or high-explosive anti-tank projectile with negligible recoil possible.
 The weapon can be tripod- or shoulder-fired.

 Design

 Launcher

 PF-98 reusable tube launcher is a fibreglass-wrapped smoothbore gun and weighs under 10 kg.
 Two variants, battalion-level and company-level, are available.
 Both variants share the same launch tube and rocket projectiles.
 Their difference in capabilities and usage lies in their sighting system and tripod mount.
 Both PF-98 variants are fitted with a proprietary rail mount that can be equipped with a fire control system, daylight optics, or night vision scope.
 The Battalion version features a fire control system, medium-range night vision scope, and large tripod.
 The tripod of the battalion version allows an elevation of +30° to −6°, and a horizontal traverse of 360°.
 The company version has daylight optics, close-range night vision scope, and a small fixed tripod to support the launcher in the prone position.
 The weapon can be operated by one soldier or a crew of two.
 The accessories can be mounted interchangeably.

 The PF-98A is the improved variant of PF-98, which was incorporated into service in 2006.
 The PF-98A launcher's firing tube, tripod and carrying handle are modified to reduce weight.
 The new launcher weighs 7 kg.
 It's also fitted with improved night-vision scope and fire control systems.
 The PF-98A launcher can be distinguished from its predecessor by its octagon-shaped forward and rear shock absorbers, which prevent the launcher from rolling on uneven surfaces.

 The PLA deployed PF-98 to both Company and Battalion firepower units for direct infantry fire support, with iterative improvements such as new fire-control systems, lighter launcher tubes, and programmable munitions.
 Since the deployment of more sophisticated missiles at battalion/company-level firepower units, PF-98 launchers have been transferred to infantry squads of lower echelons.
 In late 2018, the lightweight PF-98A was deployed for infantry use on a squad level.